lawrencea13/CSharpDiscordStorage/README.md

 You can technically use this right now, but I wouldn't recommend it; it's not set up for end-users, nor is it safe to trust Discord to NOT delete the files.

 ## Step 1: Create a Discord bot account by following [these](https://discordpy.readthedocs.io/en/stable/discord.html) steps.
 The bot only needs the ability to read and send messages.
-## Step 2: Create, if applicable, and invite the bot to the discord server(this is where the permissions are actually set as you create an invite link with the oauth2 URL generator).
+## Step 2: Create, if applicable, and invite the bot to the discord server using the invite link you can generate right on the bot installation page.
 ## Step 3: Create a channel for storing uploaded files and for metadata(can be 2 separate channels or the same channel.)
 ## Step 4: Add the relevant channel ID to the StorageChannel and MetaDataChannel variables located in Bot.cs, as well as the token to the token variable, also located in Bot.cs
 ## Step 5: Run the bot once, it will send a message in the channel designated as the MetaDataChannel.
 Copy the ID from this message and in the same place the Channel IDs were put, replace the StaticMetaDataID with the ID from this message.